-Where two or more controllers jointly determine the purposes and means of processing, they shall be joint controllers.
+Two or more controllers jointly determine the purposes and means of processing; they shall be joint controllers.

 Whether two or more controllers process the data together or alone, they will be considered joint controllers if they settle the data processing usage, process and activities.